enlivengo/admincore/README.md

 ### Site Name

-Use `SetSiteName` to set admin's HTML title, it will not only set title, but also will auto load javascripts, stylesheets files according to your name, so it could be used to customize the admin interface.
+Use `SetSiteName` to set admin's HTML title, not only set the title, but it will also auto load javascripts, stylesheets files based on the name, you could use that to customize the admin interface.

 For example, if you named it as `Qor Demo`, admin will look up `qor_demo.js`, `qor_demo.css` in [QOR view paths](#customize-views), and load them if found